-You've been looking for that great next job and now that you've landed it, how do you ensure you get off to a great start?
-Looking at successful leaders who are able to join new teams and organizations and ultimately excel, common trends make themselves apparent.
+You’ve been looking for that great next job and now that you’ve landed it, how do you ensure you get off to a great start?
+There are critical steps to take when starting a new job that will increase your chances of exceling and help you to do so in a shorter amount of time.

 Take time to meet people